mghwajin/eos-basics/docs/System-maintenance/System-updates-with-pacman-and-yay.md

 </details>

 > [!TIP]
-> `eos-update` can be used in place of running `yay`, but this is up to user preference.
-Both perform system updates, and `eos-update` adds another layer of options.
+> `eos-update` can be used in place of `yay` or `sudo pacman -Syu`.

->
+User preference for update commands varies greatly. `eos-update` performs the same tasks as `yay` and `pacman -Syu` with an added layer of options.

-> For using needing a quick fix to the system, running `eos-update` may be more helpful.
+Notably, running `eos-update` may be more helpful for users needing a quick fix to the system, and/or users who do not update the system frequently.

 ---